 - adjacent teeth causing chronic damage

-The symptoms of a mucous cyst vary by how deep the cyst lies within the skin and how often lip cysts occur.
-Most cysts are not painful, but they can be bothersome.
+The symptoms of a mucous cyst vary by how deep the cyst lies within the skin and how often the cysts occur.
+Most cysts are not painful, but they can be uncomfortable.
 Frequent cysts can become painful over time.

-Symptoms of superficial (close to the surface of the skin) cysts:
+Symptoms of cysts near the surface of the skin include:

 - raised swelling